ns1-terraform/terraform-provider-ns1/README.md

 * Currently, some resources do not return attributes for optional features that are unused.
 We are working on making the resource schemas fixed, with proper defaults returned for optional/unused features.
+* Currently, some resource attributes are returned by the API in a different order than specified in config — record answers are sorted by UI order, and `country`/`georegion` values within `region` blocks are sorted alphabetically.
+  This can cause all subsequent list items to appear changed in `plan` output and result in persistent dirty plans across plan/apply cycles even when no real change has been made.
+The `apply` still converges correctly.
+Keeping ordered values alphabetically in your configuration is a known workaround.